json2d/dotrelay/README.md

     └── units.py
 ```

-in order to test `pything` it needs to be imported into `units`, and you end up with that bloat:
+in order to test `pything` it needs to be imported into `units`, and you end up with more of that "`sys.path` hack" bloat:

 ```py
 # units.py